-To increase the clutch lever free play, turn the clutch lever free play adjusting bolt at the clutch lever in direction (a).
+To increase the clutch lever free play, turn the clutch lever free play adjusting bolt in direction (a).
 To decrease the clutch lever free play, turn the adjusting bolt in direction (b).

-If the specified clutch lever free play cannot be obtained as described above, proceed as follows.
+If the specified free play cannot be obtained as described above or if the clutch does not operate correctly, have a Yamaha dealer check the internal clutch mechanism.